qmeng222/qmeng222/README.md

 - 🌱 And I'm always adding on new languages, frameworks, and libraries as needed

-- 🧘🏻‍♂️ Outside of coding, I love gardening, meditation, and petting guinea pigs
+- 🧘🏻‍♂️ Outside of coding, I love gardening, meditation, and petting my guinea pigs

 <br/>